Adar (The Lord of the Rings: The Rings of Power)

-"Adar" is the third episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power, based on the novel The Lord of the Rings and its appendices by J. R. R. Tolkien.
-Set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit and The Lord of the Rings, it follows a large cast of characters as they face the re-emergence of evil.
-The episode was written by Jason Cahill and Justin Doble, and directed by Wayne Che Yip.
+"Adar" is the third episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power.
+The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
+Set thousands of years before the novel in Middle-earth's Second Age, the episode introduces the island kingdom of Númenor.
+It was written by Jason Cahill and Justin Doble, and directed by Wayne Che Yip.

-Amazon made a multi-season commitment for a new The Lord of the Rings series in November 2017.
+The series was ordered in November 2017.
 J. D. Payne and Patrick McKay were set to develop it in July 2018.
 Filming for the first season took place in New Zealand, and work on episodes beyond the first two began in January 2021.
-Yip was revealed to be directing four episodes of the season that March, including the third episode which introduces the island kingdom of Númenor.
+Yip was revealed to be directing four episodes of the season that March, including the third.
 Production wrapped for the season in August 2021.
+A lot of focus was put on the design of Númenor and its culture, which had not been seen in previous Tolkien adaptations.
+The episode also introduces Orc culture in the series, with the Orcs being primarily created with practical prosthetics.
+The design of the Orcs' Warg in the episode was based on chihuahuas.

 "Adar" premiered on the streaming service Amazon Prime Video on September 9, 2022.
 It was estimated to have high viewership and received generally positive reviews.
+The episode received two awards as well as a Primetime Creative Arts Emmy Award nomination for its prosthetic makeup.